freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.CallForwarding.md

 ***Parameters:****

 <i>s: rule</i>
 Name of the call forwarding rule.
-See  <a href="specs/org.freesmartphone.GSM.CallForwarding/#Enable">Enable</a> for a list  of valid values.
+See  [Enable](specs/org.freesmartphone.GSM.CallForwarding.Enable)</a> for a list  of valid values.

 ***Returns:***

 <i>a{sv}: status</i>
 Status of the call forwarding rule.
-See <a href="specs/org.freesmartphone.GSM.CallForwarding/#StatusChanged">StatusChanged</a>  for a description of the format.
+See [StatusChanged](specs/org.freesmartphone.GSM.CallForwarding.StatusChanged)</a>  for a description of the format.